 An event series celebrating RiNo’s artists, spaces & community

 First Friday in RiNo Art District always has a special vibe to it.
 The sidewalks crowd with people.
 Music fills the air.
 Vendors set up on the street.
-Art galleries display dynamic new work, while artist studios open their doors to offer a peek into their creative process.
+Galleries display dynamic new work, while artist studios open their doors to offer a peek into their creative process.

 This summer, that familiar rhythm gathers in a new way at the ArtPark at Arkins Park, where the district’s long-running art walk expands into a series of festivals designed to celebrate and amplify that energy.

-At the center of it all is the ArtPark itself—a space shaped by adaptive reuse and ongoing collaboration, where studios, exhibitions, and public life intersect.
-Over the course of the season, each festival will bring a different mix of musicians, artists, vendors, and hands-on experiences into that setting, reflecting the many ways creativity shows up across the district.
+At the center of it all is the ArtPark itself: a space shaped by adaptive reuse and ongoing collaboration, where studios, exhibitions, and public life intersect.
+Over the course of the season, each festival will bring a different mix of musicians, artists, vendors, food and drink, and hands-on experiences that reflect the many ways creativity shows up across the district.

 “The RiNo Art District exists to support the artists, makers, and creative businesses that shape this community, by amplifying their work and advocating for their place here,” says Executive Director Daisy Fodness-McGowan.
 "With our First Friday Festival series, we’re inviting people to gather at RiNo’s ArtPark, a truly special space, and experience the depth of creativity that lives here, side by side with the artists who make it.”